Ballot bills introduced in the House of Commons since 1997Jump to full report >>

 The procedure for the Lords ballot is set out in the House of Lords companion to the Standing Orders 2015, para 8.13.
 On 9 May 2015 the House of Lords approved a change to the timetable so that the ballot is held on the day following State Opening.

-Any comments or corrections to the lists would be gratefully received and should be sent to: Parliamentary Information Lists Editor, Parliament & Constitution Centre, House of Commons, London SW1A OAA.
+Please send any comments or corrections to: Parliamentary Information Lists Editor, Parliament and Constitution Centre, House of Commons, London SW1A OAA.

 Commons Briefing papers SN04055